StumbleUpon: History

 In 2009, StumbleUpon drove more traffic to webpages than any other social media site in the US, including Facebook, YouTube, Twitter, Digg, Reddit, and Pinterest.

-In May 2010, StumbleUpon claimed to have more than 10 million members.
+In May 2010, StumbleUpon report to have more than 10 million members.

 In March 2011, the company raised $17 million from investors including Accel Partners, August Capital, DAG Ventures, First Round Capital and Sherpalo Ventures.

 In March 2011, the company launched Paid Discovery, its advertising platform, whereby users were redirected to the webpages of advertisers, which were disclosed as sponsored content.

 In August 2011, StumbleUpon reached the 25 billion stumble mark and was adding over 1 billion stumbles per month.

-In August 2011, the company added the "StumbleUpon Explore Box", where users can enter a specific interest into the search box and be redirected to a related website that has been evaluated by the StumbleUpon community.
+In August 2011, the company added the "StumbleUpon Explore Box", where users could enter a specific interest and be redirected to a related website that has been evaluated by the StumbleUpon community.

 On October 24, 2011, StumbleUpon deleted years' worth of user-generated content, and removed HTML blogging, standalone blog posts, and photoblogging capabilities.
 Additionally, all previous blog posts were converted from HTML to plain text, and all photos were deleted from previous blog posts.

 In December 2011, the company launched a major redesign, including offering tools to allow users to have more control over content.
 In the month following the redesign, traffic fell 25%.

 In April 2012, StumbleUpon announced that it had over 25 million registered users.

 In September 2012, StumbleUpon released an update for its iOS app that added "StumbleDNA," which aggregated content that was recommended for the user, trending content as well, as a section where users could view the activity of their StumbleUpon connections.
 It also released a redesign of its website in beta release, and extended it to all users on October 24.

 On January 16, 2013, StumbleUpon laid off 30% of its staff, reducing it from 110 to 75 employees.

 On September 24, 2013, StumbleUpon acquired 5by, a mobile app founded by Greg Isenberg that recommends videos based on user interests.
 The service was shut down in December 2015.

 In October 2014, the company introduced a feature to allow users to chat about webpages that they discovered using StumbleUpon.

 In August 2015, a majority stake in the company was re-acquired by Garrett Camp.

 StumbleUpon was shut down in June 2018 and its accounts were transitioned to Mix.com, another content discovery venture built in part through Camp's studio startup company, Expa.